The 4 head linear weigher Cost Guide

 Does Kenwei offer combined solutions (metal detector, check weigher) with a 4 head linear weigher?Yes.
 Kenwei provides one-stop automated weighing and packaging solutions that include multi-head weighers, linear weighers, metal detectors and check weighers.
 Integrated systems reduce installation time and improve line performance.
 Contact Kenwei for a custom solution and quote.

-Top 10 multi head packing machine Manufacturers and Supplier Brands
+Top 10 automatic packing machine Manufacturers and Supplier Brands

 About Cooperation Process